Xenthio/OS-Concept/README.md

 ## Feedback is very much welcome!
 If you have anything you would like to see or don't particularly like, i urge you to submit an issue as I want everyones views on how they prefer their system.
 ## Help is also very much welcome!
-I'm a horrible programmer, so if any mega brains wanna help me with bringing this system to life, please do :).
-I will forever be in your dept.
+I'm a horrible programmer, so if any mega brains wanna help me with bringing this system to life, that is very much appreciated.

 ## The File System.
 The plan is for the File system to be clean and friendly to packages.